pingcap/docs/tools/tidb-binlog-kafka.md

     To guarantee the integrity of data, perform the following operations 10 minutes after Pump is started:

-    - Use the `generate_binlog_position` tool of the project [tidb-tools](https://github.com/pingcap/tidb-tools) to generate the Drainer savepoint file.
+    - Use the `generate_binlog_position` tool of the [tidb-tools](https://github.com/pingcap/tidb-tools)project to generate the Drainer savepoint file.
 Use `generate_binlog_position` to compile this tool.
 See the [README description](https://github.com/pingcap/tidb-tools/blob/master/generate_binlog_position/README.md) for usage.
-You can also obtain this tool from [generate_binlog_position](https://download.pingcap.org/generate_binlog_position-latest-linux-amd64.tar.gz) and use `sha256sum` to verify [sha256](https://download.pingcap.org/generate_binlog_position-latest-linux-amd64.sha256).
+You can also download this tool from [generate_binlog_position](https://download.pingcap.org/generate_binlog_position-latest-linux-amd64.tar.gz) and use `sha256sum` to verify the [sha256](https://download.pingcap.org/generate_binlog_position-latest-linux-amd64.sha256) file.
     - Do a full backup.
 For example, back up TiDB using mydumper.
     - Import the full backup to the target system.
-    - The savepoint file started by Kafka Drainer is stored in the checkpoint sheet of the downstream database tidb_binlog by default.
-If no valid data exists in the checkpoint sheet, configure `initial-commit-ts` to start Drainer to start the transaction:
+    - The savepoint file started by Drainer is stored in the checkpoint table of the downstream database tidb_binlog by default.
+If no valid data exists in the checkpoint table, configure `initial-commit-ts` to make Drainer work from a specified position when it is started:

         ```
         bin/drainer --config=conf/drainer.toml --data-dir=${drainer_savepoint_dir}